 Feed Program

 The Feed Program helps you organize and track what each horse eats daily.
-Build your organization’s feed catalog once, then assign specific items to individual horses with customized quantities and frequencies.
+Build your organization’s feed catalog once, assign specific items to individual horses with customized quantities and feeding times, then run each feeding from the Feed Board.

 How the Feed Program Works